The supermarket with no checkouts

 Making the dreaded supermarket queue a thing of the past will give any retailer a huge advantage over its competitors.

-The Seattle store is not Amazon's first foray into bricks and mortar retailing, however.
+The Seattle store is not Amazon's first foray into bricks and mortar retailing.
 In 2015 the firm opened its first physical bookshop, also in Seattle where the company is based.
-There are now about 12 in the US - including one in New York that opened last year - as well as dozens of temporary pop-up outlets.
+There are now 13 in the US - as well as dozens of temporary pop-up outlets.

 In its third quarter results in October, Amazon for the first time put a figure on the revenues generated by its physical stores: $1.28bn.
 Yet almost all of that was generated by Whole Foods.